|

 one feels honored to witness her creation."
 Willamette Weekly, Portland

 "Victoria Livengood was undeniably the star who put this "Carmen" production over the top.
-The mezzo has turned this demanding role into her own and you know you are hearing
+The mezzo has turned this demanding role into her own and you know you are

 "Renowned worldwide for her Carmen portrayals, mezzo-soprano Victoria Livengood offered an athletic, no-holds-barred performance.
 Picture a kickboxing Scarlett O’Hara